tj-actions/changed-files/README.md

 *   Escaped JSON output which can be used to run matrix jobs based on changed files.
 *   List changed directories.
 *   Restrict the max depth of changed directories.
-*   Write outputs to files at a specified location for further processing.
+*   Write outputs to a `.txt` or `.json` file at a specified location for further processing.
 *   Monorepos (Fetches a fixed number of commits).
 *   Supports all platforms (Linux, MacOS, Windows).
 *   [GitHub-hosted runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners) support